 - Team Stats & Player Performance Data – intuitive overviews for team stats and various views of individual player performance which can be filtered by competition, club, manager & more

 - Matchday & Table – a great feature that allows you to see the Premier League table history – e. like seeing how the table looked like after the first 15 games.

 Some sports bettors use OddsPortal.com to monitor dropping odds and to find sure bets, others to compare odds (both live and pre-match) and others to discover value bets.
 There are even panels that show you the latest moving margins in handicap bets and totals bets, blocked odds, hot matches and community predictions, amongst others.

-All in all, there are plenty reasons for punters to visit this awesome resource on a regular basis, but we’re going to focus on the Premier League area on OddsPortal.com for the purpose of this guide.
+All in all, there are plenty of reasons for punters to visit this excellent resource regularly, but we’re going to focus on the Premier League area on OddsPortal.com for the purpose of this guide.

 Things to look for on OddsPortal.com:

-- Pre-Match & In-Play Odds Comparison – if you register on the website you’ll be able to customise views and set the preferred online bookmakers
+- Pre-Match & In-Play Odds Comparison – if you register you’ll be able to customise views and set the preferred online bookmakers

 - Premier League Results & Historical Odds – check out the betting odds that were on offer for every fixture since the 2003/2004 Premier League season